SuperTails/langcraft/README.md

 Support for automatically generating the necessary blocks and entities in a real Minecraft world is coming.

 ### Usage
-To compile and then interpret a bitcode file, run:
 ```
-cargo run -- ./path/to/llvm/bitcode.bc
+cargo run -- --arg1 --arg2 ./path/to/llvm/bitcode.bc
 ```
+All arguments must come before the path.
+Valid arguments are:
+ - `--out=path/to/dir/`: Specify the directory the datapack files should be placed in
+ - `--run`: Run the command interpreter on the generated code

 `rust_interp` is a Rust project already configured to generate the proper bitcode.
 It can be built with:
 ```